BixTheDev/ControlCastRedux/README.md

 ## How does it work?
 Most streaming software (OBS, XSplit) let you bind hotkeys to perform certain tasks when streaming to services like Twitch.
 Tasks like Start/Stop the stream, switching scenes, and muting your microphone.
 And 3rd party voice services often offer 'toggle to mute' or 'hold to mute' keybinds.
 (Discord, Skype, Teamspeak)

-Edit individual midi keys to:
+## Edit individual midi keys to:
 * ``Send`` or ``Hold`` a configured hotkey combination.
 * Play a local or remote audio file.
 * Show images or gifs in an overlay with animations.

-## Updating - I'm not too rehersed with this so I'll need to look into this.
+## Updating - I'm not too rehersed with this so I'll need to look into this may remove it.
 * Updates are downloaded and applied automatically in the background.
 * When presented with the update icon in the upper right of the app, click to close and reopen to latest version.
 * Config settings remain persistent between updates.